TurbinAlp/kopqela_loan/FINAL_SUCCESS_REPORT.md

 ---

-*Built with ❤️ by the Kopqela Development Team*
+*Built with ❤️ by the Koppela Development Team*
 *January 2025 - Dar es Salaam, Tanzania*